In Microsoft SQL Server, a database is organized into tables, which are used to store structured data . Let's break down the components.

 For example, in a reportin g database where read operations are frequent and resource-intensive, denormalization might be employed to reduce the number of joins required to retrieve data.
 This can significantly improve query performance but may complicate data maintenance.

-TABLE SalesReport (
+CREATE TABLE SalesReport (

 ReportID INTPRIMARY KEY,